Frederick Clause

-The party eventually travelled up the Swan as far as the junction with Ellen Brook.
+The party eventually travelled up the Swan River as far as the junction with Ellen Brook.
 Before turning back, Stirling divided the party into three groups, sending them in different directions.
 Stirling and Clause explored to the west, where they found a fresh water brook, probably Bennett Brook.

 At the end of the expedition, Clause wrote a letter on the healthiness of the climate, in support of Stirling's observations on the territory, and Charles Frazer's comments on the soil.

 Some time later, Clause painted an oil painting of the party's camp at Clause's Brook.
 Believed to be based on a sketch by the expedition's artist Frederick Garling, it was etched and lithographed by the marine artist William John Huggins, and published under the name Setting Camp of the Naval Survey Expedition at Clause's Lagoon, Western Australia.
 As Garling's paintings were considered part of the official correspondence of the expedition, they were not published, so Clause's painting was the only painting of the Swan River area to be published before the establishment of the Swan River Colony in 1829.

 Little is known of Clause's later life.
 In 1836 he married Mary Brooks at Hackney, Middlesex, England.
-He was still on the Navy lists as late as 1841, but was then listed as unfit for active duties.
+He was still on the navy lists as late as 1841, but was then listed as unfit for active duties.
 He died on 10 November 1852 at Milton-next-Gravesend, Kent at the age of 60.